Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary

-Note that the above Green function (\ref{2.54}) and each term $G_i(i=1,2,3,4,5)$ of the Green function (\ref{2.54}) have the forms which are similar to that of \cite{Heck}, therefore every $G_i(i=1,2,3,4,5)$ can be estimated by the similar ways as in \cite{Heck}.
-The rest estimates of this proof can be obtained by the theory of the Fourier multiplier, the readers can see Heck\cite{Heck} for details and we omit it here. \end{proof}
+Note that the above Green function (\ref{2.54}) and each term $G_i(i=1,2,3,4,5)$ of the Green function (\ref{2.54}) have the forms which are similar to that of \cite{Heck}, therefore every $G_i(i=1,2,3,4,5)$ can be estimated by the similar arguments as in \cite{Heck}.
+The rest estimates of this proof can be obtained by the theory of the Fourier multiplier, and we omit it here and refer \cite{Heck} for details. \end{proof}

-It follows from Lemma \ref{lemma2.3} that the Stokes operator $-A$ generates an analytic semigroup $\{e^{-tA}\}$ in $L^2_\sigma$ and $\mathbb{C}-(-\infty,0] \subset \rho(-A)$.
+It follows from Lemma \ref{lemma2.3} that the Stokes operator $-A$ generates an analytic semigroup $\{e^{-tA}\}$ in $L^2_\sigma$ and $\mathbb{C}\setminus(-\infty,0] \subset \rho(-A)$.
 In particular, the estimate (\ref{2.5}) holds for $\lambda \in (0,+\infty)$, which implies that $0 \in \rho(-A)$ by some standard arguments, and therefore we can get the classical Stokes estimate